| |

 The Village Boy is the first in a series of novels about

 Liberia.
-The second novel in this series is Red Dust on the
+Further novels in this series are Red Dust on the

 Green Leaves and Brightening Shadow by John Gay.
 The